-The Frosk oil field is located approximately 28km south of the Alvheim field in the Central North Sea on the Norwegian Continental Shelf (NCS).
+The Frosk field llies in production licences 340 and 869, approximately 25km south of the Alvheim field in the Central North Sea on the Norwegian Continental Shelf (NCS)..

-Frosk is co-owned by the operator Aker BP, with Var Energi and Lundin Energy Norway as licence partners.
+Frosk is co-owned by the operator Aker BP (80%), with Var Energi (20%) as the licence partner.
 The plan for development and operation (PDO) of the field was submitted to the Norwegian Ministry of Petroleum and Energy (MPE) in September 2021, and was approved in July 2022.

-The field will be developed with an estimated investment of approximately Nkr2bn ($230m) to extract the estimated recoverable reserves of ten million barrels of oil equivalent (boe).
-First production from the field is expected in the first quarter (Q1) of 2023.
+The field is being developed with an estimated investment of approximately Nkr2bn ($230m) to extract the estimated recoverable reserves of ten million barrels of oil equivalent (boe).

 The Frosk field, containing a sandstone injectite reservoir, was discovered with the drilling of the 24/9-12S wildcat well in production licence (PL) 340, using semi-submersible installation Transocean Arctic in 2018.